 “He had his own little cheering section,” Gibbs said.
 “I was glad we had a number of students from our Blackberry Creek community who supported all 10 [of the school’s participants].”

-Second vending machine at Metra station
+Second vending machine

 A second vending machine has the green light to be placed at the Metra Station in Elburn.
 Village officials reviewed the plans at Monday’s Committee of the Whole meeting, and it has been placed on the consent agenda for next week’s Village Board meeting.